egovernment/egovernment.github.io/_how-to/part-a/164-set-mandatory-a-field-of-the-form.markdown

 ref: 164
 ---

-Every field of a file is associated with a service, so to change make it mandatory, we have to know the service to which it applies.
+Every field of a file is associated with a service, so to make it mandatory, we have to know the service to which it applies.
 Additionally, fields can be defined in one of two places, as part of a business process or as part of a nested entity (for example branch, legal representative, etc.) of a business process.

 **For fields that are part of a business process:**